Nutritionist (Dietitian)

 University of Arizona – College of Agriculture & Life Sciences

 Students can earn an online bachelor’s of science in nutritional science through the University of Arizona College of Agriculture & Life Sciences.
-Through this degree, students will gain an in-depth understanding of dietetics and nutrition.
-Since this program is ACEND accredited, graduates are eligible to sit for the RDN credential exam.
+Students will gain an in-depth understanding of dietetics and nutrition through this degree.
 Skills students gain in this program include the ability to explain nutritional concepts, apply scientific evidence and best practices to nutrition-related problems, and understand how cooking affects food’s nutritional status.

 This program consists of major and pre-major phases.
 During the pre-major phase, students complete prerequisite classes and general education courses.
-Then, students must apply for the major.
-Once admitted to the major program, students will complete their upper division classes that are nutrition and dietetics specific.
+Then, they must apply for the major.
+Once admitted to the major program, students will complete their upper-division classes that are specific to nutrition and dietetics.

 • Location: Tucson, AZ